Western Animation: Batman Beyond: Return of the Joker

-Disappointed By The Motive: Invoked by Terry McGinnis during his battle against The Joker.
-Terry is basically trying to piss the Joker off..
+Disappointed By The Motive: Invoked by Terry during his battle against The Joker.
+Terry is basically trying to piss the Joker off.

 Commissioner Barbara Gordon: We buried the Joker deep beneath Arkham.
 The only other person who knew what happened that night was my father, the first Commissioner Gordon.
-He promised to keep that night a secret.
+He promised to keep our secret.

 Electric Joybuzzer: The Joker's usual weapon is back in the movie.
-And it is used to destroy the chip that is putting him into Tim Drake.
+And it is used by Terry to destroy the chip that is putting him into Tim Drake.

 Emerging from the Shadows: When we first see the Jokerz and their gang speak with their leader, he is partly concealed in the shadows at first, except for his redGlowing Eyes of Doom and his grin, but then, after shooting Bonk dead for defecting him, he emerges from the shadows, revealing himself to be the newly-resurrected Joker.

 Epileptic Trees: In-universe, Terry's suggested "theories" about how Joker is still alive and kicking.

 Eureka Moment: "Nothing against your old partners, but I'm a completely different Batman.
 I was never a Robin, I never—" Terry notices the Robin costume is the only one out of all the other suits that was trashed.

 When Bruce advises Terry to ignore the Joker's taunts and not respond, Terry realizes he's not Bruce.
 He has his own style.